fabianlee/k8s-vol-and-vars-for-docker/README.md

 ## Docker ephemeral directories using tempfs

-You can create ephemeral directories using the [tmpfs mount](https://docs.docker.com/storage/tmpfs/).
+You can create ephemeral directories using a [tmpfs mount](https://docs.docker.com/storage/tmpfs/).
 For example:

 ```
 docker ... --mount type=tmpfs,destination=/var/log/nginx